 To further advance waste reduction and to improve the environment, we provide recycling solutions for communities that ensure all materials collected are renewed, reused, or recycled and will not end up in a community landfill.

-Keep Atlanta Beautiful has two community recycling locations that provide paper shredding and recycling for electronics, Styrofoam, paint, textiles, metals, food-grade glass, and books.
+Keep Atlanta Beautiful, Inc. has a community recycling location that provides paper shredding and recycling for electronics, Styrofoam, paint, textiles, metals, food-grade glass, and books.

 Litter and graffiti have a major negative impact on property values and standards of living in neighborhoods.